badal-io/airflow2-local-ci-cd/README.md

   - 2.1.3 &nbsp; In the cloud shell UI, click on <strong>open folder</strong> and select the <strong>airflow2-local</strong> folder

-  - 2.1.4 &nbsp; Run the following commands to initialize the environment and install prequisities:
+  - 2.1.4 &nbsp; Run the following commands to initialize the environment and install prerequisites:

         chmod +x ./helpers/scripts/cloud-shell-init.sh && ./helpers/scripts/cloud-shell-init.sh